marklreyes/starpod-astropuff/README.md

 environment variable it should work for you.
 Of course, feel free to customize the code [here](./src/pages/api/contact.ts) to send the data elsewhere as you see fit.

-#### Configuring guests

-We use Turso and Astro DB to setup guests per episode.
-If you would also like to do this, you will need a Turso account.